TickTeam/guide-tt/ios_app/1_how_to_create_a_new_task.md

 2.In the “Today” section, tap “Add New” if you have already added TickTick in “Today”.

-*If TickTick is not in “Today” section, you should add it first by tapping “Edit” at the bottom.
+*If TickTick is not in “Today” section, you should add it first by tapping “Edit” at the bottom of pull-down screen.

 <br />